FauconFan/makefileC/README.md

-# The ultimate makefile I widh I had for C development
+# The ultimate makefile I wish I had for C development

-This makefile is simply the ultimate makefile I wish I had when I start developping in C.
+This makefile is quite simply the ultimate makefile that I wish I had when I start developing in C.

+It has no dependencies except for the make utility itself.
+It doesn't use any scripting language under the hood and does it all on its own.

 These are the following features the makefile had:

- - Recompile when necessary (C files as well as header files)
+ - Recompile if necessary (C files as well as header files)
+ - No link if no file needs to be recompiled
+ - Support basic rules: all clean fclean re
- - Progress status when recompiling
+ - Progress status during recompiling
+ - Multithread support (normal makefile behavior)
+ - Out-of-source builds

+Things that I don't want:
+ - Automatic tracking of source files
+ - Automatic tracking of header files

+Things that would be great I had but I don't need it at the moment:
- - Support multithread
+ - Support for libraries (static of dynamic)
+ - Install rule
+ - Unit test
+ - Test coverage / Check for memory leaks
+ - Code quality controls
+ - Autocheck new version